brunosan/cv/index.md

 * Member of the *World Economic Forum*, "Expert Network".

 ## Education ##
-* Executive Modules:
-  * Harvard Kennedy School Education Module: *Global Leadership and Public Policy for the 21st Century*, 2017
-  * Stanford Graduate School of Business and Stanford Earth: *Transformative Leadership for Sustainability and Resilience*, 2016
-  * Oxford Said Business School: *Transformational Leadership*, 2015
-  * Yale School of Management: *Foundations for Leadership in the 21st Century: Strategic Impact*, 2014
 * Ph.D. in Solar Physics.
 Max Planck Institute for Solar System Research, Germany  2005-2008
 * MSc in Astrophysics.
 Universidad de La Laguna.
 Tenerife (Spain) 1999-2004
 * B.A. in Physics.
 Universidad de Oviedo, Spain 1999-2003
+* Executive Modules:
+  * Princeton University, Andlinger Center for Energy and the Environment: *Leadership in Energy Innovation and Environmental Considerations*, 2018
+  * Harvard Kennedy School Education Module: *Global Leadership and Public Policy for the 21st Century*, 2017
+  * Stanford Graduate School of Business and Stanford Earth: *Transformative Leadership for Sustainability and Resilience*, 2016
+  * Oxford Said Business School: *Transformational Leadership*, 2015
+  * Yale School of Management: *Foundations for Leadership in the 21st Century: Strategic Impact*, 2014

 ## Academic Research